Deadline: October 5, 2018

 - The candidate’s impact should be evident throughout the person’s career to date and

-The entire submission must be submitted online by 5:00pm EDT on October 6, 2017.
-For detailed submission requirements please refer to the main AIA/ACSA Topaz Medallion webpage.
+The entire submission must be submitted online by October 5, 2018 through the AIA.
+For detailed submission requirements please refer to the AIA Honors and Awards webpage or SUBMIT NOW!

 Each submission shall contain the following information:

 - A one page nomination letter by the sponsor

 - A biography of the candidate not exceeding two pages